ashejim/C964/_build/html/_sources/task2_part_c.md

 Your app must help the user solve the organizational problem from [task 1](task1) by doing the following:

-1. Use data to develop a machine learning model.
+1. Use data to develop a machine learning model. spelling mistake

 2. Apply the ML model to user-provided data.